Trump Threatens NAFTA, Aid to Honduras Over Immigrant 'Caravan'

 Pueblos Sin Fronteras has organized similar caravans in the past, including two last year.
 The caravans raise awareness of the plight of migrants and refugees who take the often perilous route through Mexico to the southern border of the United States, while also attempting to make their dangerous journeys safer.

-This year, the caravan has been heavily covered by U.S. media, including Fox News – a favorite of the president.
+This year, the caravan has been heavily covered by U.S. media, including Fox News – a favorite of the President.

 In his tweet posted Tuesday morning, Trump added that “cash cow NAFTA,” as well as “foreign aid to Honduras,” was “in play” if the caravan reached the U.S. border.